pthierry38/the-backdoor-factory/debian/backdoor-factory.1.md

 ## Windows PE32 exe shellcodes

 **reverse_shell_tcp_inline**
-  needs:
+  needs: a remote host and port to be set
-  permits:
+  permits: remote shell access

 **reverse_shell_tcp_stager_threaded**
-  needs:
+  needs: a remote host and port to be set
-  permits:
+  permits: Inject the meterpreter server DLL via the Reflective Dll Injection payload

 **meterpreter_reverse_https_threaded**
-  needs:
+  needs: a remote host and port to be set
-  permits:
+  permits: meterpreter over https transport

 **user_applied_shellcode_threaded**
-  needs:
+  needs: a user-defined shellcode ready to inject
-  permits:
+  permits: depend on the shellcode

 **iat_reverse_tcp_inline**
-  needs:
+  needs: a remote host and port to be set
   permits:

 **iat_reverse_tcp_inline_threaded**
-  needs:
+  needs: a remote host and port to be set
   permits:

 **iat_reverse_tcp_stager_threaded**
-  needs:
+  needs: a remote host and port to be set
-  permits:
+  permits: Inject the meterpreter server DLL via the Reflective Dll Injection payload

 **iat_user_applied_shellcode_threaded**
-  needs:
+  needs: a user-defined shellcode ready to inject
-  permits:
+  permits: depend on the shellcode

 ## Windows PE64 exe shellcodes

 **delay_reverse_shell_tcp**
-  needs:
+  needs: a remote host and port to be set
-  permits:
+  permits: remote shell access

 **reverse_shell_tcp**
-  needs:
+  needs: a remote host and port to be set
-  permits:
+  permits: remote shell access

 **beaconing_reverse_shell_tcp**
-  needs:
+  needs:a beacon, a remote host and port to be set
-  permits:
+  permits: remote shell access

 **user_supplied_shellcode**
-  needs:
+  needs: a user-defined shellcode ready to inject
-  permits:
+  permits: depend on the shellcode

 # EXAMPLES